colinmcardell/monome-norns-template/bin/dev/DEVELOPMENT.md

 $ bin/dev/push_to_norns.sh
 ```

-Quickly syncing changes to the norns device during development.
-The script files and contents of `lib/` and `audio/` will be copied to the `DESTINATION_PATH`/`SCRIPT_NAME` folder on the norns device (see [Setting up `.env.development` file](#setting-up-envdevelopment-file) for more information on the environment variables used in workflow tasks).

 #### Task – Pull project data from norns

+Task to pull the contents of the `dust/data/${SCRIPT_NAME}` folder from the norns device to the local workspace.
+This is useful for pulling recorded audio files, data, or other project files from the norns device to the local machine.

 Using Visual Studio Code tasks: